Xanthoparmelia montanensis

-Xanthoparmelia montanensis is a lichen which belongs to the Xanthoparmelia genus.
-It is also known as the Montana Rock-shield Lichen.
+Xanthoparmelia montanensis, also known as the Montana rock-shield lichen, belongs to the Xanthoparmelia genus.

 Description

-Grows to around 3–6 cm in diameter with lobes which are approximately 0.7–1.5 mm wide with short crowed edges.
-The upper surface of the lichen is dark yellowish green in color and shiny on the surface.
-Rhizines are simple in structure and pale forming 0.2–0.5 mm long.
-It is the only member of the Xanthoparmelia genus that produces fatty acids which form spots that can be detected with shortwave UV light.
+This lichen grows to around 3–6 cm in diameter, with lobes which are approximately 0.7–1.5 mm wide with short crowded edges.
+The upper surface of the lichen is shiny and dark yellowish green.
+Rhizines are simple in structure, pale, and 0.2–0.5 mm long.

+This is the only member of the Xanthoparmelia genus that produces fatty acids which form spots that can be detected with shortwave UV light.

 Habitat and range

-Found in Western North American including the US states of Arizona, New Mexico, and Montana.
+This lichen is found in Western North America, including the states of Arizona, New Mexico, and Montana.